Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 And that anger has carried over to this point, and they can't understand because they never understood what they did that night.

-And uh at any point, uh that's why people are falling in line for Trump, because he has an upbeat spirit, he has a positive attitude, and he wants America to be great again.
+And at any point, that's why people are falling in line for Trump, because he has an upbeat spirit.

-Well, you know, y you you're you're right, Russell.
+Well, you know, you're right, Russell.

 They basically thought they took a sixth of the American economy.

-These smart guys got together and said, We single-handedly can run a sixth of the American economy, an economy the size of France.
+These smart guys got together and said, we single-handedly can run a sixth of the American economy, an economy the size of France.

-So um uh and and uh and that's the disaster they've made of it.
+And that's the disaster they've made of it.

-It's the fact that all of America believed that we were, and we still believe that we are of the people, by the people and for the people, and that they work for us.
+It's the fact that all of America believed that we were, and we still believe that we are of the people, by the people, and for the people, and that they work for us.

-Where they've moved further and further away from us, and not only to Trump, but Hillary basically said a big mouthful to where our or half of her constituents are also deplorables.
+And they somehow have gone into this divide that you're talking about, where they've moved further and further away from us, and not only to Trump's, but Hillary basically said a big mouthful to where all or half of her constituents are also deplorables.

-No, no, that's we're all deplorables to all of them.
+We're all deplorable, all of them.

 Right, right.